-Earth Day is celebrated all month long on Whidbey Island
+Celebrate planet Earth all April long on Whidbey Island

 Officially celebrated on April 22 each year, Earth Day is observed on Whidbey Island during the whole month of April.
-Collectively known as Whidbey Earth and Ocean Month—activities planned are sure to appeal to a range of interests and backgrounds.
+Collectively known as Whidbey Earth and Ocean Month, activities appeal to a wide range of interests, ages, and backgrounds.